Fire safety in high rise residential apartment buildings: Aviva’s role and our customers

 Neither Aviva Plc nor Aviva Investors own the Fund or its buildings which are instead owned by UK company pension schemes for the ultimate benefit of some 350,000 individual retirees and pension savers.

-• The Fund will continue to arrange fire risk assessments for the Fund’s directly controlled buildings of all heights (being buildings without an RMC or RTM) as and when required under applicable fire safety legislation.
+• continues to arrange fire risk assessments for the Fund’s directly controlled buildings of all heights (being buildings without an RMC or RTM) as and when required under applicable fire safety legislation.